ClusterLabs/PAF/CentOS-7-admin-cookbook.md

 # pcs resource clear pgsql-ha
 ```

-To move the resource, `pcs` sets an `INFINITY` constraint location for the
+An `INFINITY` constraint location is set to move the primary role to the given
-master on the given node.
-You must clear this constraint to avoid unexpected
+node.
+You must clear this constraint to avoid unexpected location behavior
-location behavior using the `pcs resource clear` command.
+using the `pcs resource clear` command.

-Note that giving the destination node is not mandatory.
-If no destination node
+Giving the destination node is not mandatory.
+If no destination node is given,
-is given, `pcs` set a `-INFINITY` score for the master resource on its current
-node to force it to move away:
+a `-INFINITY` score is set on the primary current node to force it to move away:

 ```
 # pcs resource move --wait --master pgsql-ha